LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/Foundations/liveperson-functions-cli.md

 ### Local Development

-Local development with Functions is easy using the CLI if you require a more detailed step-by-step guide, than please check out our [CLI deep dive](liveperson-functions-getting-started-deep-dive-cli.html)
+Local development with Functions is easy using the CLI if you require a more detailed step-by-step guide, than please refer to [CLI deep dive](liveperson-functions-getting-started-development-deep-dive-cli.html)
 #### Initialization
 The development process should start with initializing your functions environment using `lpf init` in an empty folder or an existing functions project.
 This will create the basic structure of your functions project.
 Additionally, it will add all the required files for local development, such as snippets or the debugger runtime.

 {: .notice}
-Each time you update the CLI or download a project created with the CLI it is recommended to reinitialize with `lpf init`.
-As changes to the CLI's might introduce new features that have to be added to the project's codebase.
+Each time you update the CLI or download a project created with the CLI it is recommended to reinitialize with `lpf init`, as changes to the CLI tools can introduce new features that have to be added to the project's codebase.

 #### Development and Testing
-You can create a new function locally using `lpf create:function` from your project's root folder.
+To create a new function locally use `lpf create:function` from your project's root folder.
 After following the steps, a new folder for your function will be created.

 You can develop your function's code within this folder by modifying the `index.js` using the IDE of your choice, similarly to the Functions UI.
-If you want to alter your function's meta-information (e.g. description), you can do so in the `config.json`.
+To alter your function's metadata (e.g. description), you can do so in the `config.json`.

 {: .notice}
 Modifying the `config.json` should be done with care.
-The lambdas name is immutable and used as an identifier with functions platform.
+The function name is immutable and used as an identifier within the Functions platform.

 Testing a function locally can be done by using the `lpf invoke FUNCTION_NAME --local` or `lpf debugger FUNCTION_NAME` to either invoke or debug the function.
 In both cases, the `input` property of the `config.json` will be used for payload.
-For a step-by-step guide please consult the [CLI deep dive](liveperson-functions-getting-started-deep-dive-cli.html).
+For a step-by-step guide please consult the [CLI deep dive](liveperson-functions-getting-started-development-deep-dive-cli.html).
 # Pushing and Deploying
-Pushing the function with `lpf push FUNCTION_NAME` will create or update a lambda on the functions platform.
-This can overwrite changes done to the function as such great care should be taken.
+Pushing the function with `lpf push FUNCTION_NAME` will create or update a function on the Functions platform.
+This can overwrite changes done to the function as it will update a pre-existing function.

 Once the function exists on the platform or is already deployed, you can check its status using `lpf get functions`:

 <img class="fancyimage" alt="Functions: cli get functions" src="img/functions/functions_cli_get_functions.png">